maksimryndin/stwo/contributing/primer.md

 ### Trace (`gen_trace`)

 So our goal here is to prove the computation of a poseidon2 hash function.
+Prove via the math.
+So we need to transform our computation into some math form (the process called *arithmetization*).
 The appoach taken in many proof systems is to define a machine with T registers (which track the computation state), execute the computation and record the computation trace as a journal of state changes (say N).
 So we have a matrix NxT of N rows (state changes) and T columns (registers which store state variables).

+If we represent every column of the trace with a low-degree polynomial (def(f) < N), then enforce constraints (boundary and transition ones) over the trace using these column polynomials (stop: we can have a no-zk and non-succinct proof here).
+We would like to utilize low-degree testing as a verification strategy for succinctness.
+What if we combine constraints and column polynomials, get constraints polynomials.
+These constraints polynomials let's divide with vanishing polynomials (basically roots of columns polynomials) and get quotients polynomials (of degree = degree of constraints polynomials - N), weight them (with random weights from verifier) to obtain their linear combination called a composition polynomial.
+Because we obtained the quotient polynomials by dividing with vanishing polynomials, we cannot evaluate the composition polynomial (without division by zero) over the initial multiplicative group domain so we an extension domain (a disjoint set which doesn't contain points from the trace domain).
+Q(X) = C(X)/Z(X); P(X) = a1 Q1 + a2Q2 + ..
+The idea to divide the constraints polynomials is due to:
+1) to transform the initial problem to low degree testing and checking that the constraints (as a consequence and a composition) polynomials enforce that constraints hold.
+Constraints hold only for the roots of vanishing polynomials (i.e. the trace domain).
+If we divide the constraint polynomial with some non-root, then the ratio cannot be a polynomial (we know from the school math that we can decompose a polynomial into multilpier only for its roots so we can reduce the polynomial only by dividing with its roots)
+2)

+ then the resulting composite constraints polynomial should also be of the low degree. (so we transformed the idea of computation integrity from direct computation to algebraic constraints over column polynomials to low degree testing of a composition polynomial).
+At every such a transformation we need to prevent cheating via commitments.
+I.e. the malicious prover can just provide some crafted values.
+ The prover commits constraint polynomials and trace polynomials evaluated over the evaluation domain.
+With these committed values the verifier can calculate Q(X)*C(X) and it should be a vanishing polynomial.
+ If the malicious prover will try to construct a false composition polynomial, it will equal the true composition polynomial at most at degree N (the trace length).
+LOw degree testing is required otherwise high degree polynomials can fit any set of points (including the evaluation domain).
+We can test low degree by N+1 queries.
+And we should expect to find a non-zero value??
+O(N) time.
+With FRI we can do better for O(logN) time.
+If after logN steps we didn't receive the constant polynomial, the original one wasn't of low degree.
+In exactly logN steps (otherwise it would be possible to cheat with a high degree polynomial via cancelling some items with a chosen weight) with high probability (holds with a large field)
+ So either we check these polynomials at every point of the evaluation domain (which is not succint) or we make random queries.
+In case of random queries we need a larger field to decrease the probability of a false statement (soundness).
+But as we need to limit an ability of a malicious prover to search for predefined parameters of the fake proof, we need a large search space.
+So we need a large field (extending the base field) for PCS to make the scheme secure.

-> The preover could sent the execution trace to the verifier (ignoring zero-knowledge for now) and the verifier checks the constraints over the execution trace.
+>  The prover could sent the execution trace to the verifier (ignoring zero-knowledge for now) and the verifier checks the constraints over the execution trace.
 But such a solution lacks *succinctness*.

 Let's look at the signature of `gen_trace`: